dansmyers/Simulation/Challenge-Projects/2-Bayesian_Spam_Filtering.md

 ### Intuition

-If you're not sure about this part, consider a message that contains the words **FREE HERBAL VIAGRA**.
-This is a popular topic for spammers, so if we examined the universe of all spam messages, we'd expect these words to show up frequently and we'd reasonably expect that `P(FREE HERBAL VIAGRA | spam)` is a relatively high probability.
+If you're not sure about this part, consider a message that contains the words "**FREE HERBAL VIAGRA**".
+I do not often receive legitimate messages on this topic, so I'd expect `P("FREE HERBAL VIAGRA" | not spam)` to be very close to zero.
+The other case, `P("FREE HERBAL VIAGRA" | spam)`, should be much higher given that those words occur more frequently in the universe of all possible spam messages.
-If we were to examine the universe of all legitimate non-spam messages, we would not expect to see **FREE HERBAL VIAGRA** show up frequently, so `P(FREE HERBAL VIAGRA | not spam)` should be small.

 ### Bayes' Rule